pwittchen/prefser/README.md

 Caveats
 -------

-When you are going to store many numeric values under single key, you should use arrays instead of lists.
-Gson converts all numeric values on the lists into double, so you will have to deal with type conversion in case of using this data structure.
+When you are going to store many numeric values under single key, you should use arrays instead of Lists.
+Gson converts all numeric values on the Lists into double, so you will have to deal with type conversion in case of using List data structure.

 References
 ----------